MrWyss-MSFT/boost-esp/README.md

     "Install-ScheduledTask:TaskName"          = "Boost-ESP"
 }
 ```
 This script is meant to be added in Endpoint Admin Manager admin center (Intune) _Devices | Scripts_.
 Simply upload the **modifed** script and assign it to your e.g. autopilot devices.
-Once run, usually early on in the Enrollment Status Page (ESP), it registers the scheduled task which in turn, runs the other script specified in Install-ScheduledTask:Uri every boot.
+Once run, usually early on in the ESP, it registers the scheduled task which in turn, runs the other script specified in Install-ScheduledTask:Uri every boot.

 ## [Boost-ESP.ps1](Boost-ESP.ps1)
 This script goal is to configure **two** power related settings, **while** the device is in **ESP**.
-It will save the original values to the registry and reverts back to them, once the machine is out of the ESP.
+It will save the original values to the registry and **reverts back** to them, once the machine is out of the ESP.

 1️⃣ set power mode to **Best performance**